 Traditional Celebrations in India

-Jayanti is observed on the thirteenth day of the month of rising moon called
+Jayanti is observed on the Seventeenth day of the month of rising moon called

 Chaitra.
 It is dominantly celebrated mostly in the month of March/April according